A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-Metric approximations can be constructed from any one-parameter family ${\bf {\bar g}}_t$ of the form (2.18) by setting ${\frac{t}{t_0}}$ to unity and replacing $S_{ij}dx^idx^j$ by an Euclidean 3-metric.
-Thus any metric approximation may be written formally as ${\bf {\bar g}}_t{\rightarrow}{\bf {\bar g}}$ (or ${\bf g}_t{\rightarrow} {\bf g}$); that is, metric families are approximated by single metrics.
-Now we will study the particular case where a GTCS exists in which the family ${\bf {\bar g}}_t$ does not depend on $x^0$ and the shift field ${\bar N}_j$ vanishes; this is called the {\em metrically static} case.
-Besides, for reasons explained later, we will require spherical symmetry.
-In this case the metric approximation of the family ${\bf {\bar g}}_t$ is a single {\em static, spherically symmetric} metric ${\bf {\bar g}}$.
-That the metric ${\bf {\bar g}}$ is independent of time means that the FHSs are static, i.e., there is no net change of scale anywhere on the FHSs.
-But this does not mean that there are no effects of the NKE.
-Rather, to construct a new metric ${\bf g}$ from the metric ${\bf {\bar g}}$ we need to put the NKE of the FHSs into the metric structure of ${\bf g}$.
-This means that if the FOs are considered as stationary for the metric ${\bf g}$, then the stationariness of the FOs for the metric ${\bf {\bar g}}$ should be seen as a result of both the non-kinematical expansion and the motion of the FOs taken together.
+But despite the absence of any global NKE for metric approximations, there still may be some effects of the NKE associated with the local gravitational field; these are the effects of the {\em local} NKE.
+To take into account these effects, it is necessary to make the transformation ${\bf {\bar g}}{\rightarrow}{\bf g}$.
+That is, to construct a new metric ${\bf g}$ from the metric ${\bf {\bar g}}$, we need to put the local NKE of the FHSs into the metric structure of ${\bf g}$.
+This means that, if the FOs are considered as stationary for the metric ${\bf g}$, then the stationariness of the FOs for the metric ${\bf {\bar g}}$ should be seen as a result of both the (local) non-kinematical expansion and the motion of the FOs taken together.
 That is, the FOs in ${\overline{\cal N}}$ may be perceived as moving with a velocity $-{\bf v}$ say, with respect to the FOs in ${\cal N}$.
-Of course this motion is cancelled out when one adds another vector field ${\bf v}$ constructed from the NKE.
-Thus one may think of the FOs as ``expanding" and ``falling" simultaneously such that the combination results in stationariness.
-However, this way of recovering stationariness is not equivalent to being stationary with no NKE in the metric ${\bf {\bar g}}$.
+Of course this motion is cancelled out when one adds another vector field ${\bf v}$ constructed from the local NKE.
+Thus one may think of the FOs in ${\overline{\cal N}}$ as ``expanding" and ``falling" simultaneously such that the combination results in stationariness.
+However, this way of recovering stationariness is not equivalent to being stationary with no NKE.
 We may find the difference between ${\bf {\bar g}}$ and ${\bf g}$ by quantifying the two different versions of stationariness in terms of the vector field ${\bf v}$.
-As we shall see the effect of ${\bf v}$ is that one must introduce correction factors to the components of ${\bf {\bar g}}$; these corrections yield the wanted metric $\bf g$.
+As we shall see, the effect of ${\bf v}$ is that one must introduce correction factors or correction terms to the components of ${\bf {\bar g}}$; these corrections yield the wanted metric ${\bf g}$.